China property slump persists in October with falling prices, sales as COVID bites

 Home sales by floor area in Shanghai and Guangzhou fell 35% and 26% in annual terms, respectively.

+That was lower than the 78.5% completion rate by the firms during the same period last year.

+Although more and more developers are not increasing their sales targets, they are under pressure to meet their annual sales targets, said China Index Academy.

-"Wait-and-see sentiment in homebuyers currently remains strong, with COVID flare-ups in many areas further dragging down the pace of market recovery and the previous policies have yet to take effect significantly," Chen said.
+"Wait-and-see sentiment in home buyers currently remains strong, with COVID flare-ups in many areas further dragging down the pace of market recovery and the previous policies have yet to take effect significantly," CIA's Chen said.

 ((gao.liangping@thomsonreuters.com;))